zophiezlan/tsdice/README.md

 This version includes exclusive features designed specifically for a desktop environment:

 * **Persistent Scenes with "Save":** The star of the show!
 Find a look you love, hit the **Save** button, and it will automatically become your default scene every time your computer starts.
 No more losing that perfect vibe.
 * **Advanced Physics Engine:** The randomisers are supercharged with complex physics to create endlessly fascinating scenes.
-Watch particles `infect` each other, get pulled in by `attraction`, `spin` in place, or `absorb` each other on collision.
+Watch particles `infect` each other with new colours, get pulled in by `attraction`, `spin` in place, or `absorb` each other on collision.
 * **Automatic Day/Night Theme:** On its very first run, the wallpaper will automatically select a light or dark theme based on your local time of day.
 You can always override it manually.
 * **Resource Management:** A dedicated **Pause/Play** button allows you to freeze the animation at any time, instantly reducing CPU/GPU usage when you need to focus on a demanding task.
 * **Deep Customisation:**